open-lasso-python/lasso-python/docs/docs/dimred/subsampling_methods.md

 # Subsampling Methods

-Methods used to for subsampling process
+Methods used to perform subsampling of simulation runs.

-::: lasso.dimred.svd.subsampling_methods.create_reference_subsample

-::: lasso.dimred.svd.subsampling_methods.remap_random_subsample
+::: lasso.dimred.svd.subsampling_methods